dsccommunity/SqlServerDsc/CONTRIBUTING.md

 Writes a localized verbose message using Write-Verbose.
 The parameter ErrorType takes the message type for which it will get the localized message string.

-##### New-WarningMessage

-Writes a localized warning message using Write-Warning.
-The parameter ErrorType takes the message type for which it will get the localized message string.

 ### Helper functions

 Helper functions or wrapper functions that are used by the resource can preferably